Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/Facebook’s former security chief weighs in on Apple child protection controversy.md

 <div>
 <img src="https://i1.wp.com/9to5mac.com/wp-content/uploads/sites/6/2021/08/Apple-child-protection-controversy-Alex-Stamos.jpg?resize=1200%2C628&quality=82&strip=all&ssl=1" referrerpolicy="no-referrer">
 <p>Five days after <a href="https://9to5mac.com/2021/08/05/apple-announces-new-protections-for-child-safety-imessage-safety-icloud-photo-scanning-more/" target="_blank" rel="noreferrer noopener">Apple’s child protection measures were announced</a>, there has been no let-up in <a href="https://9to5mac.com/2021/08/06/comment-apples-child-protection-measures-get-mixed-reactions-from-experts/" target="_blank" rel="noreferrer noopener">the controversy</a> surrounding the upcoming new features.
-Latest to comment is <a href="https://9to5mac.com/guides/facebook/" target="_blank" rel="noreferrer noopener">Facebook’s</a> former <a href="https://9to5mac.com/guides/security/" target="_blank" rel="noreferrer noopener">security</a> chief and now Stanford cybersecurity professor, Alex Stamos.</p>
+Latest to comment is <a href="https://9to5mac.com/guides/facebook/" target="_blank" rel="noreferrer noopener">Facebook’s</a> former <a href="https://9to5mac.com/guides/security/" target="_blank" rel="noreferrer noopener">security</a> chief and now Stanford cybersecurity professor Alex Stamos.</p>
 <p>Stamos says that there are no easy answers here, and calls for more nuanced discussion than the prevailing narratives that this is either a great move or an unacceptable one … </p>
 <p><span id="more-743505"></span>
 </p>